cucumber/.github/CONTRIBUTING.md

 ## Project organization

 _Note: This is the catch-all contributing guide and not all repositories are organized the same.
-So this guide can't help you with the specifics.
+So this guide won't help you with anything specific.
 The repository might have a dedicated `CONTRIBUTING.md`.
 If so, you'll want to consult that instead of the next two sections._